respoke/docs/src/client/javascript/guide/audio-conferencing.md

 Use audio conferencing to join multiple participants in a single conference room.
 Combine audio conferencing with groups to get a list of conference participants and keep track of participants joining and leaving.

+Note: Audio conferencing is currently in public beta and will need to be enabled in your account before you can use it.
+If you would like to use this feature, please send an email to support@respoke.io and request that audio conferencing be enabled for your account.

+## Starting Audio Conferencing

 Audio conferencing is easy using Respoke.
 First, [join a group](/client/javascript/guide/group-joining.html) and then we're ready to start writing some code.

-Request Invite: Please note audio conferencing is currently a beta invite only feature.
-If you are interested in using audio conferencing now, please email us at support@respoke.io to enable your account.
-We look forward to your feedback as we work to make audio conferencing the best feature.

-## Starting Audio Conferencing

 Next, save the group instance you joined.